Just how useful is UHDTV, aka 4K or 8K?

 720p equivalent

 You need to look really closely here to see any difference at all.
 Yet, in the previous examples there was a clear difference between 1080p and 720p.
 What is going on here?
 The answer is that in the raw output taken directly from this camera, there simply is nothing anywhere near the maximal sharpness the resolution could theoretically offer.
 There are various reasons for this which I will not explain here.
 Fact is that almost no camera except perhaps very high-end ones will be able to resolve image details that are as fine as one would expect from its resolution.
 The true limit lies a good notch lower, in this case the camera only seems able to record details up to about 67% of the theoretical maximum spatial frequency.
-The fact that I used a high-quality resampling algorithm here is important: if I would have used simple bilinear scaling, the difference could be more visible.
+The fact that I used a high-quality resampling algorithm here is important: if I would have used simple bilinear scaling, the difference could be more visible due to scaling artefacts.

 What this does illustrate is that even though 4K proves overkill for the average consumer, they will still reap benefits from its existence even on a 1080p display device.
 The mere fact that content creators will be using 4K, will improve the quality of 1080p down-sampled material as well.
 A 1080p BluRay created from 4K source material has the potential to look sharper than if it would have been filmed directly in 1080p.